Gmo30/softdev/09_flask-static/readme.md

-Flask() is a module.
+## Flask() is a module.

-__name__ is a special Python variable with the value of __main__.
+- "__name__" is a special Python variable with the value of "__main__".
+- Flask is more intended for dynamic content

+## WEB SERVERS VS. WEB BROWERS
+- Web Browswers is software that allow the users to broswe the web (ie Firefox, Safari, Google)
+- Web Servers returns a response.

-The whole point of app.py is to create a web server that serves/opens a page that says "No hablo queso!"
+In app.py, the code created a web server that serves/opens a page that says "No hablo queso!"
 It is a static server at the moment which is why refreshing the page does not change anything about the actual server itself.

+## Flask Serving Staticly
+- In order for Flask to even serve the html files staticly, app.py must first be run
+- The moment you quit app.py, static/foo(foo.html, fixie.html) is no longer connected to the server
+- static/foo.html serves up text on a new page
+- static/foo serves up a download